Nov 20, 2018 1:48:20 PM

 The most enjoyable thing in recruiting is always the moment when you find a so called perfect match: situations where the candidate’s own desires and motivations align really well with ours, and vice versa.
 And especially the cases where you are able to make these recruitments happen, and genuinely help the candidate go forward in what they really want to do.

 Now that you’ve got some ideas about how to present yourself, it’s time to go ahead and apply!
-If you’d like to hear what our 2019 summer employees think about their work, read their thoughts here.
+If you’d like to hear what our 2020 Associate Program Roadies say about their summer at Columbia Road, read their thoughts here.
 You're also more than welcome to get to know the rest of us on our people page.

-Check out our open positions for web development, design, marketing and sales! 👇
+Check out our 2022 Helsinki Associate Program and apply now!
+We're looking for new Roadies to join the team in web development, design, marketing and sales! 👇

 Stay up-to-date what’s going on in digital commerce and Columbia Road.
 We’ll email you once a month with news, interesting articles and studies from the industry and the crème de la crème of our blog.